UNSW-CEEM/nempy/README.md

 You can seek support for using Nempy using the [discussion tab on GitHub](https://github.com/UNSW-CEEM/nempy/discussions), checking the [issues register](https://github.com/UNSW-CEEM/nempy/issues), or by contacting Nick directly (n.gorman at unsw.edu.au).

 If you cannot find a pre-existing issue related to your enquiry, you can submit a new one via the [issues register](https://github.com/UNSW-CEEM/nempy/issues).
-Issues submissions do not need to adhere to any particular format.
+Issue submissions do not need to adhere to any particular format.

 ### Future support and maintenance